wiserkuo/Study-Python-in-Coursera/python_call_c/README.md

 example.c : the C extension function(s)
 ## Method I : Write wrap.c (for connecting C to python)
 There are 3 parts in wrap.c
-1. Exported function
+A. Exported function
   - Deal with function forms, should be one of the following
     - PyObject *MyFunction(PyObject *self, PyObject *args);
     - PyObject *MyFunctionWithKeywords(PyObject *self, PyObject *args, PyObject *kw);
     - PyObject *MyFunctionWithNoArgs(PyObject *self);
   - Deal with args parsing while programming.

-2. Method list
+B. Method list
-3. Initialization function
+C. Initialization function
   - Initialization function have different forms in python 2.x and 3.x
   - Some structure members of PyModuleDef could just set as default value, check it while programming.

 # build
 for python 2.x